rautmithil/rock-paper-myo/README.md

 2. Run RockPaperScissor.py
 4. Set up a simple HTTP server to access our web application.
 3. Log in to our application and woohoo....
 Game on!

+Use the files in the rps-linux folder to run it on linux.